How to Buy a Home If You Don't Qualify For a Mortgage

 Borrowing Money From Your Retirement Account

-You may have heard friends and family members who've had to dip into their IRAs or 401Ks in order to come up with the cash for the down payment or to cover closing costs.
+You may have heard of friends and family members who've had to dip into their IRAs or 401Ks to come up with the cash for the down payment or cover closing costs.

-This is one of the most frequently used strategies that people use to come up with cash fast.
+This is one of the most frequently used strategies to develop cash fast.

-However, for the many people without retirement savings this is not an option at all.
+However, this is not an option for many people without retirement savings.
 Furthermore, it's also not free cash.

-The amount must be repaid in a given time period or it will be heavily taxed, not mention that you are taking out money for your future livelihood.
+The amount must be repaid in a given period, or it will be heavily taxed, not to mention that you are taking out money for your future livelihood.

 Borrowing Money from Family

-Again, this is not an option for all as not all parents have extra equity they could give out not to mention the complex if not complicated relationships many people may have with their parents.
+Again, this is not an option for all as not all parents have extra equity they could give out, not to mention the complex, if not complicated, relationships many may have with their parents.

 Sometimes, this reason alone can exclude borrowing from family as an option.